 140 soccer balls

-Woza strives to develop meaningful, long-term relationships with our international partners.
-We search for partners who are using soccer for social impact; partners looking to make a difference in their communities.
-On most trips we work with one main partner in order to establish a cohesive relationship and build lasting partnerships.
-In South Africa we work with Mtuba Football Academy; in Costa Rica we work with Puntarenas FC; and in Malawi we work with Chilgoli.
+Woza strove to develop meaningful, long-term relationships with our international partners.
+We searched for partners who are using soccer for social impact; partners looking to make a difference in their communities.
+On most trips we worked with one main partner in order to establish a cohesive relationship and build lasting partnerships.
+In South Africa we worked with Mtuba Football Academy; in Costa Rica we worked with Puntarenas FC; and in Malawi we worked with Ascent Soccer.
 In Peru we split our time between a few different partners, taking advantage of traveling to different towns in the Sacred Valley.
-Across all trips, Woza players spend time coaching kids, playing with peers of the same age, and creating connections across cultures as they play and travel.
-In exchange, friendships are formed and a deeper understanding of culture is shared.
+Across all trips, Woza players spent time coaching kids, playing with peers of the same age, and creating connections across cultures as they play and travel.
+In exchange, friendships were formed and a deeper understanding of culture was shared.